 Roadrunner Food Bank of New Mexico has been serving New Mexico’s hungry since 1980 thanks to a vision by founder Reverend Titus Scholl.
 Reverend Scholl started the organization by distributing food to the hungry out of the trunk of a car.

 From those humble beginnings much has changed in Roadrunner’s 30+ year history.
 The Food Bank has had three different homes (a building on Edith Blvd., an old potato chip factory on Baylor, and currently a renovated food distribution facility on Office Blvd.).

-Through that network, we are helping nearly 40,000 different hungry people in our state weekly.
-That figure is equivalent to feeding a city the size of Farmington every single week.
+Through that network, we are helping nearly 70,000 different hungry people in our state weekly.
+That figure is equivalent to feeding a city the size of Santa Fe every single week.

 Roadrunner Food Bank employees were asked What do you like best about working for this organization?
 Here are some of the comments made:

 "Team work, I believe is one of our strengths.
 Trust in each other."

 "A dedicated staff, up to date resources, and a clear mission"

 "I enjoy seeing my co-workers put forth hard work and dedication on behalf of this organization."

 "When there are problems we work well as a team to fix them."

 "We really care about both the community and our people."